 Monitor SSH connections as they occur:

-This displays new log entries as they are written.
+New log entries appear as they are written.
 Press Ctrl+C to stop following.

 Search for Failed Login Attempts